keylime/keylime/docs/design/security.rst

 When the attested node boots, the UEFI firmware and the bootloader each have their turn to execute in the boot sequence.
 They both write entries to the boot log and, for each log entry, update registers in the TPM with a hash of that entry.
-Nothing in the operation of the TPM ensures that the log entries accurately describe the events which took place at boot time, so the firmware and bootloader must be trusted to be honest when writing to the log.
+Nothing in the operation of the TPM ensures that the log entries **accurately** describe the events which took place at boot time [3]_, so the firmware and bootloader must be trusted to be honest when writing to the log.

 As any software component, the firmware and bootloader are subject to modification by legitimate users (e.g., when performing an update) and malicious parties.
 But because the node in question has a Baseboard Management Controller